❋Flower Shop Meets Event Space

 About Me

 My name is William Li and I’m currently the head of marketing at an adtech company with 15+ years of experience in marketing, events and operations.
-My dream is to own a small business and I’m seeking to enter the floral business in one of the following methods.
+I will be opening a pop up shop in Lower Manhattan from mid May to mid September and am seeking a partner to help me with the following.

 Timeline